-Have the apples chopped and ready to go.
-You will use two apples in this recipe.
-I always use two different kinds for flavor variety – usually a Granny Smith and then a sweeter red or yellow.
-Peel and chop into small bite-sized pieces.
+- Have the apples peeled, chopped, and ready to go.
+This recipe calls for two apples and I always use two different kinds for flavor variety – usually a Granny Smith and then a sweeter red or yellow apple.
+Peel and chop the apples into small bite-sized pieces.

-Top with chopped pecans and some golden sugar sprinkles for fun, and this cake is ready to go!
+- Top with chopped pecans and some golden sugar sprinkles for fun and this cake is ready to go!
+This pumpkin bundt cake is best warmed up and delicious served with a cup of coffee or hot tea.

-This Apple Pumpkin Bundt Cake is vegan and plant-based.
-It has all the flavors of fall with chopped apples, pumpkin, maple syrup, pecans, and topped with a date-caramel sauce.
-Serve warm or cold with coffee or tea.
+Pumpkin Bundt Cake with Chopped Apples is egg-free and dairy-free.
+It has all the flavors of fall with chopped apples, pumpkin, maple syrup, pecans, and topped with a date-caramel sauce made with Medjool dates.
+Serve warm with coffee or tea.

 - 1 3/4 cup coconut sugar